 Have you ever had this experience?

 You’re talking to someone in English.
-You’re using the right words, your verb tenses are correct, and there’s nothing wrong with your word order.
+You’re using the right words, your verb tenses are correct, and your word order is fine.

 And yet, the person you’re talking to is staring at* you, with his eyes wide open, unable to work out what it is you’re trying to say.

 – “What’s wrong?
 Is he brain-dead?”, you wonder.

 No, I’m afraid it’s not his brain you have to worry about, but your English accent.

 Like many before you, including myself, you’ve neglected* the single most important aspect of the English language: its pronunciation.